 Chaitanyamayi: Full of (all-) consciousness; an attribute of Maya.

 Chaitanya-samadhi: The state of superconsciousness which is marked by absolute self-awareness and illumination as distinguished from Jada-samadhi in which there is no such awareness.

 Chakra: Wheel.
 Plexus; center of psychic energy in the human system, particularly in the spine or head.

-Chakshuh: Eye; the subtle organ of sight; visual sense.
+Chakshuh: Eye; the visual sense or faculty; the subtle organ of sight; sense of seeing.

 Chamatkara: Remarkable traits and abilities; cleverness; shining forth with divine glory.

 Chandala: An untouchable, or outcaste; literally: “wild” or “bad.”